VukGlisovic/gcp/README.md

 Based on python 2 environment:
 * dataflow: fulle managed service for transforming and enriching data in batch and streaming modes.
 (apache-beam is not well enough supported yet for python 3)

+Every package contains a python client for executing product specific commands (starting jobs, create, read, update, delete operations and more).
+Every product also contains an examples folder which contains usages of the product specific client.
+Together with the notebooks directory, you can check out how to use the python clients and in the end how to use the google cloud products.